ashutoshtiwari11/Automated_email.py/README.md

 # Automated_email.py
-#You can see copy the file and Follow the steps to automate your work.
+#You can copy the file and Follow the steps to automate your work.